Do electricians need business insurance?

 - Personal/advertising injury: You complain about a client in one of your Facebook statuses, and they claim libel.

 - Legal defenses and settlements are covered should you face a claim.
-This includes lawyers’ fees, punitive damages, and court expenses.
+This includes lawyers’ fees, punitive damages, and court costs.

 What about workers’ compensation insurance?